pedersen/nerfgun/docs/install.md

 ## Install 9-DOF Sensor

+* Using `sudo raspi-config` make sure the raspberry pi serial port is enabled, but the login shell on the serial port is *disabled*.
 * [This guide](https://www.digikey.com/htmldatasheets/production/1833950/0/0/1/bno055-with-raspberry-pi-beaglebone-black.html)
   was extremely helpful, though it did have some inaccuracies three years later.
 In particular, you will need to take the following steps before actually beginning to